Madger Gomes

-Madger Antonio Gomes Ajú (born 1 February 1997) is a Spanish footballer who plays for Emirati second tier club Fursan Hispania as a midfielder.
+Madger Antonio Gomes Ajú (born 1 February 1997) is a Spanish footballer who plays as a midfielder.
 He has also represented Spain U18s at international level.

 He plays as a central midfielder but can also play as a winger or as a fullback.

 Club career

 Early career

 Gomes made his senior debut for Villarreal CF B in 2013, aged 16.
 Gomes joined Liverpool from Villarreal in the summer of 2014.
 After being unable to force his way into the first-team at Liverpool, he was released in 2017.

 Leeds United

 He signed for Leeds United on three-year deal on 27 June 2017 on a free transfer.
 On 9 August 2017, he made his first-team debut coming on in the 70th minute in the EFL Cup tie against Port Vale.

 He made his first start for the club on 22 August 2017, starting in Leeds' 5–1 EFL Cup victory against Newport County.